 In this database type, the data is stored traditionally, and a relationship is created between the data.
-SQL and SQLite is an example of a relational database.
+SQL and SQLite are examples of relational databases.

 The structure of your data means how you wish to store and retrieve the data.
-Let us elaborate it further; you should decide whether you want to store the data offline on the device or on the server.
+For example, you decide whether you want to store the data offline on the device or online on the server.

-If you are planning to develop an app that deals with a lot of customer data, storage & retrieving of the same is a concern.
-Also, the collected data will need to be differentiated across multiple locations & servers.
-Your selected database should have the potential to handle this differentiation.
+You are planning to develop an app that deals with a lot of customer data, storage and retrieving the data faster is a concern.
+Furthermore, the collected data needs to be differentiated across multiple locations & servers.
+If so, ensure your selected database has the potential to handle this differentiation.

-Depending on the flutter app idea, your project may require heavy reads and writes.
-And again, whichever database you choose should be able to handle the application’s input-output needs.
+Depending on your Flutter app idea, your project may require heavy reads and writes.
+And in that case, choose a database that can handle the application’s input-output needs.

-Data modeling is more of data structure representation aligning it with business requirements.
-If your application deals with search queries or location-based features, data modeling is an important factor to consider.
+Data modeling is more of a data structure representation aligning it with business requirements.
+If your application deals with search queries or location-based features, data modeling is an essential factor to consider.

 Data security is of the utmost importance when it comes to database selection.
-The reason being, the data stored over the database is accessed, managed, and stored by many users putting the data security at risk.
-Hence, while selecting a database, one needs to check for database security compliance.
+The reason is the data stored in the database is accessed, managed, and stored by many users putting data security at risk.
+Hence, one needs to check for database security compliance while selecting a database.

 Your selected database should extend support to the platform you are targeting your app on.

 SQLite for Flutter is referred to as SQflite.
-SQflite gives complete control to the user over the database, queries into your hand.
+SQflite gives complete control to the user over the database and queries into your hand.

 Benefits of SQflite:

-- If you have hands-on experience using SQLite, you can make efficient use of the SQflite.
+- If you have hands-on experience using SQLite, you can use the SQflite efficiently.

 Downsides of SQflite:

-- You might face challenges if you have to migrate the project on devices;
+- You might face challenges if you have to migrate the project to devices.

-Firebase and Hive are two popular options when it comes to non-relational databases; however, both are vastly different from each other.
-Firebase syncs with an online store, but the Hive doesn’t have the capacity to store it; instead, It stores on local devices.
+Hive and Firebase are two popular options when it comes to non-relational databases; however, both are vastly different from each other.
+Firebase syncs with an online store, but the Hive doesn’t have the capacity to store it; instead, It stores it on local devices.

-Firebase is developed by Google where the data is stored in tables in string, int, etc format.
+Developed by Google, Firebase stores data in tables in string, int, etc., format.
 You can build applications faster without worrying about infrastructure management.
 It is a toolset that allows you to build whatever you can and grow relatively.
 Even though it is a non-relational database, it still allows you to set up relations between the data if you wish to.

 Firebase is hosted in the cloud, allowing Firebase to connect with backend services directly.
-You can have data synchronization between client-side and server without the need for any middleware.
-Which further means you will write a query only in the front-end and not the back-end.
+So, you can have data synchronization between the client side and the server without the need for any middleware.
+This further means you will write a query only in the front end and not the back end.